Academic Innovation Grants

 The Academic Innovation Grant funds innovative projects that are designed to support specific strategic initiatives related to teaching and learning.
 Former Academic Innovation Grant recipients have created libraries of instructional videos, collaborated with students to create course materials, and developed unique ways to engage students who are learning remotely.

 Successful applicants will receive up to $2500 in sponsorship of a project related to one or more of the initiatives listed below.
-The application deadline is March 29, 2026.
+The next application deadline is October 16, 2026.

 Objectives